Aid to Publishers - Applicant's Guide 2014-2015

 - General interest: dealing with broad topics likely to be of interest to anyone, such as news, general history and entertainment.

 - Special interest: dealing with niche topics, such as hobbies, cooking, sports and countless others.
-This is the most common type of periodical.

 Copies distributed free of charge.